Particular/docs.particular.net/samples/hosting/windows-service/sample.md

 ## Code walk-through

-This sample shows how to host NServiceBus as a Windows Service in your own process with support for streamlined debugging experience from Visual Studio.
+This sample shows how to host NServiceBus as a Windows Service in process with support for streamlined debugging experience from Visual Studio.

 NServiceBus comes with a very functional host exe that abstracts much of the hosting complexity.
 Its many features include installation, un-installation and configuring the windows service.
 It provides these features though a reasonable amount of custom code and the use of some powerful libraries like TopShelf.
 Since the NServiceBus Host is a general solution with dependencies there are some drawback associated with using it.